T3chie-404/agave-maint-util/README.md

 * **Upgrade Mode:**
     * Builds a specific version tag of the validator client.
+    * **Interactive Prerequisite Checks:**
+        * Prompts to check and install missing APT packages (build-essential, libssl-dev, protobuf-compiler, etc.).
+        * Prompts to install Rust/Cargo if not present for the current user.
+        * Prompts to update Rust and add rustfmt component if desired.
+        * Efficiently checks which packages are missing and only installs those needed.
     * Supports building different client variants:
         * **Jito:** If the tag ends with `-jito`.
         * **Xandeum-Agave:** If the tag starts with `x` (and does not end with `-jito`); prompts for confirmation.